kragen/dumpulse/README.md

 The only prerequisite for compiling Dumpulse itself is an ANSI C compiler† and Make.
-To build the example UDP server, you probably need some kind of Unix.  udpclient.py r
+To build the example UDP server, you probably need some kind of Unix.  udpclient.py and server.py require a relatively recent Python, either 2 or 3.  test.py, and the `test` target in the Makefile, additionally requires Hypothesis and py.test, but that doesn’t matter because I’m not doing anything in there yet.

-† well, I am actually using some C99 struct designated initializers in udpserver.c.
+† well, I am actually using some C99 designated struct initializers in udpserver.c.

 Reliability and security